ignite/cli/readme.md

 ## Contributing

 We welcome contributions from everyone.
-The `develop` branch contains the development version of the code.
-You can create a branch from `develop` and create a pull request, or maintain your own fork and submit a cross-repository pull request.
+The `main` branch contains the development version of the code.
+You can create a branch from `main` and create a pull request, or maintain your own fork and submit a cross-repository pull request.

 Our [Ignite CLI bounty program](https://docs.ignite.com/bounty) provides incentives for your participation and pays rewards.
 Track